 Where do the funds I raise go to?

 We have supported the MS Society with every 10in10 event and give mainly to research, with some funding staying locally with MS Society Allerdale Group to help people with MS in the North Lakes.
-Since 2010, our events have achieved £250,000 of funds into the MS Society.
+We have raised over £341k into research, since 2011.

 Prior to 2013, we supported ‘general’ research by the MS Society.
 In 2013, we decided that we would like to pick MS Society projects that were of interest to us and we thought would also be interesting for our participants.
 These have been, in order:

 2013 – Cambridge Centre for Myelin Repair – Professor Robin Franklin – £22,500

 - When myelin, the fatty protective layer that surrounds nerve fibres, is attacked by the immune system in MS the nerve can become exposed.
 This leaves it vulnerable to damage, which is the main contributor to disability in MS. As such, finding ways to repair myelin is a key research aim.

 - The MS Society Cambridge Centre for Myelin Repair was set up in 2005 with £1.6 million from the MS Society.
 Their overall aim is to find treatments that promote myelin repair for people with MS.

 - Some ground-breaking discoveries have been made from this Centre of Excellence, including in 2015, when the team discovered that a protein activated by vitamin D could be involved in the myelin repair process.

 2014 – MS SMART – Secondary Progressive Multi Arm Trial- DrJeremy Chataway – £40,000.

 - MS SMART is a pioneering phase 2 trial, investigating whether 3 potential treatments that are already being used for heart disease, motor neuron disease (MND) and depression, could slow or halt disability progression in people with secondary progressive MS.